How did the NFL teams get their names? Origin of their nicknames

 This one’s interesting.
-In the early 19th century, Florida’s western coast was constantly invaded by a Spanish pirate known as Gasparilla.
-The franchise chose a name from a huge list related to the local pirate legend, and decided on the “buccaneers”.
-Today, there is a festival held annually in January celebrating the “Gasparilla Pirate” invasion and draws thousands of parties.
+In the early 19th century, Florida’s western coast was constantly invaded by a Spanish pirate, Gasparilla.
+The franchise chose a name from a huge list related to the local pirate legend and decided on the “buccaneers.”
+Today, a festival held annually in January celebrates the “Gasparilla Pirate” invasion and draws thousands of parties.

-In 1960, the “Houston Oilers” were born in oil-rich Houston, as an original member of the American Football League (AFL).
-In 1997, the team moved to Memphis and became the “Tennessee Oilers”, and a season later they played their home games in the city of Nashville.
-Nashville was known as the “Athens of the South”, and owner Bud Adams decided to take after “Titans” from a list of heroic qualities.
-Later on, he also nicknamed the team after the state, Tennessee, and not the city, Nashville.
+In 1960, the “Houston Oilers” were born in oil-rich Houston as an original American Football League member (AFL) member.
+In 1997, the team moved to Memphis and became the “Tennessee Oilers,” and a season later, they played their home games in the city of Nashville.
+Nashville was known as the “Athens of the South,” and owner Bud Adams decided to take after “Titans” from a list of heroic qualities.
+Later, he nicknamed the team after the state of Tennessee and not the city of Nashville.

-This franchise was first based in Boston in 1932 as the “Boston Braves”.
+This franchise was founded in Boston in 1932 as the “Boston Braves.”
 They became the “Boston Redskins” when all the Native American players on the team disliked what the name stood for.
-The franchise’s owner at the time, George Preston Marshall, moved the team to Washington, D.C. and kept its nickname.
-Years later, in July of 2020, the franchise changed its name to the “Washington Football Team” with the Redskins name being widely seen as offensive to Native Americans.
-The latest incarnation sees them dubbed the Commanders, a sort of homage to the US military.
+The franchise’s owner at the time, George Preston Marshall, moved the team to Washington, D.C., and kept its nickname.
+Years later, in July 2020, the franchise changed its name to the “Washington Football Team,” with the Redskins name being widely seen as offensive to Native Americans.
+The latest incarnation sees them dubbed the Commanders, a sort of homage to the U.S. military.

 And there you have it: all 32 teams’ nicknames and the story behind each franchise’s name decision process.